 7.0 Material Analysis

+Material Analysis completed Levi Lentz

-Now that we have found a material to use in the piston and cylinder sleeve, the question then becomes whether it can handle the complex loading of an internal combustion engine.
+Now that we have found a material to use in the piston and cylinder sleeve, as well as proved that it has an increase in overall efficiency, the question then becomes whether it can handle the complex loading of an internal combustion engine.
 The goal of this section is to prove whether or not it can handle this through both hand calculations as well as through the Finite Element Analysis capability in SolidWorks.
 This section contains an Internal Pressure, Thermal Stress, Failure Theory, Cyclic Loading, Crack Length, and Material Conclusion section.

 7.1 Internal Pressure

-The largest stresses felt on both the piston as well as the piston sleeve will be due to the internal pressure due to the combustion of the gasoline.
+Next to the thermal stress, the largest stresses felt on both the piston as well as the piston sleeve will be due to the internal pressure from the combustion of the gasoline.
 This combustion will be cyclic in nature, and therefore will cause the internal stresses to vary with time.
-In order to gain an accurate estimation of the internal pressure, we need to use two methods to find the internal pressure: the pressure as a result of the acceleration as well as the pressure does to the ignition temperature.
+In order to gain an accurate estimation of the internal pressure, we need to use two methods to find the internal pressure: the pressure as a result of the acceleration as well as the pressure due to the ignition temperature.
 Both of these pressures should be nearly equal to each other.

-As there are a variety of factors that can affect the internal pressure of the cylinder, we have to make several assumptions to gain a model.
-We will first be modeling it as if the engine is rotating at a constant speed.
-This speed will correspond to the max torque of the engine and is equal to 19,250 RPM.

 7.1.1 Acceleration

 One method to approximate the internal pressure of the cylinder would be to find the acceleration of the piston.
 The max acceleration will happen at either extreme of the piston cycle, with the largest magnitude happening at Top Dead Center.
 Once we have the acceleration of the piston, we can approximate the internal pressure by replacing this force by a distributed load on the top of the piston.
 The analysis of this can be found in Appendix 3.
-The tabulated results can be found below in Table Y. This table represents only the maximum pressure, the actual loading will by cyclic in nature.
+The tabulated results can be found below in Table 2.
+This table represents only the maximum pressure, the actual loading will by cyclic in nature.